shenxianpeng/py-eol/README.md

 ![PyPI - Version](https://img.shields.io/pypi/v/py-eol)

-Check if a Python version is End-Of-Life (EOL).
+Check if a Python version is **End-Of-Life (EOL)**.

+## Why py-eol?

+* Programmatically check if a Python version is supported or EOL
+* Works both as a Python module and a CLI tool
+* Useful for local checks, automation scripts, and CI/CD pipelines
+* Helps teams avoid using unsupported Python versions

 ## Installation